PatronSaintOwl/ops/02_monitoring/README.md

 You now have a running cluster, let's start customizing it.

-Finding the right configuration to install monitoring tools in your cluster can be really though.
+Finding the right configuration to install monitoring tools in your cluster can be really tough.
 Do you have any idea of how many versions of metrics-server I tried to install before having my CPU load displayed onto my dashboard ?
-You don't want
+You don't want to

 Here, you will install multiple monitoring tools in your cluster, along with their services to reach their interface.
 Happy monitoring !